Successfully defending the Highland Boundary Line to protect north Scotland’s red squirrels through strategic control and monitoring

 Tayside is on the forefront of red squirrel protection in Scotland.
 Without action, grey squirrels could continue to spread northwards, threatening the healthy red squirrels of the Scottish Highlands.
 Furthermore, if these grey squirrels were able to connect with the ‘island’ population in Aberdeen, which does not currently carry squirrelpox, the effects could be devastating.

-With the help of control staff, landowners and local volunteers, Saving Scotland’s Red Squirrels has started to reverse the trend of decline in Tayside through targeted, landscape-scale control work.
+With the help of control staff, landowners and local volunteers, Saving Scotland’s Red Squirrels has started to reverse the trend of decline in Tayside through targeted, landscape-scale control and monitoring work.

-The project is also working with scientists from Heriot-Watt University and the University of Edinburgh’s Royal (Dick) School of Veterinary Studies to model the transmission of squirrelpox.
-It is hoped that this mathematical approach will help us predict what level of annual control will be necessary in the future to prevent squirrelpox from crossing northwards over the Highland Line into red-only areas.
+The project is also working with scientists from Heriot-Watt University, the University of Edinburgh’s Royal (Dick) School of Veterinary Studies, and others to monitoring the transmission of squirrelpox northwards from South Scotland.
+With support from volunteers across the Central Lowlands, the project carries out annual squirrelpox testing as part of a national scheme to detect any spread in the disease.
+It is hoped that this ongoing monitoring, informed by mathematical modelling conducted by Heriot-Watt University, will help us prevent squirrelpox from crossing northwards over the Highland Line into red-only areas.

 Achievements to date

-Halting the spread of grey squirrels – We have seen no further spread of grey squirrels into the Highlands in recent years.
-Unfortunately grey squirrels are still spreading northwards in eastern Angus towards the border with Aberdeenshire, so there is still a lot of work to do to fully protect red squirrels in the region.
+Halting the spread of grey squirrels – Through concerted project efforts, we have seen no further spread of grey squirrels into the Highlands in recent years.
+Unfortunately grey squirrels will still continue to incur northwards along high-risk dispersal routes in areas such as eastern Angus towards the border with Aberdeenshire, and northwards along the Tay and Tummel, so there is still a lot of work to do to fully protect red squirrels in the region.

 Red squirrel recovery – Analysis of trapping results has shown both a decline in grey squirrel numbers in many parts of the region (to almost zero in some places) and the beginnings of a recovery in red squirrel populations in many areas.

-Volunteer support – Our survey volunteers are helping us monitor changes in red and grey squirrel numbers across Tayside, and measure the impact our work is having in the region.
+Volunteer support – We are currently expanding our network of volunteers to help us monitor key incursion routes and track changes in red and grey squirrel numbers in key areas across Tayside, as well as measure the impact our work is having in the region.
 Other volunteers are supporting vital control work through our trap-loan scheme.

-Squirrelpox testing – Since 2012 we have carried out annual blood-sampling of grey squirrels across Tayside to test for squirrelpox antibodies, as part of a national squirrelpox monitoring scheme designed to detect any spread in the disease
+Squirrelpox testing – Since 2012 we have carried out annual blood-sampling of grey squirrels across the Central Lowlands to test for squirrelpox antibodies, as part of a national squirrelpox monitoring scheme designed to detect any spread in the disease.

 How you can help